 This is no mystery: virtual reality and augmented reality are two revolutionary communication paradigms.
 Several reports, including the latest one published by the IAAPA, prove the wish of the audience to go beyond the interaction methods they were used to.

 A lot of professionals in the industry talk about VR and AR.
 Intentions are good, but when it comes to facts, it’s a different thing altogether.
 There aren’t a lot of companies that can prove a great track record in the production of content for latest generation platforms.
-We had the chance to prove our skills with 180-degree screens, immersive tunnels, virtual coasters.
+We had the chance to prove our skills with 180-degree screens, immersive tunnels, coaster experiences.
 What’s more, the knowledge gained working on this field allowed us to develop the first virtual reality movie package specifically made for the most advanced theatres and simulators.

 In the meantime, the biggest distribution companies working in the amusement industry are still hesitating joining the VR club as they are not able to offer up-to-date video content.
 It’s understandable: the advancements of distribution companies depend on production studios.
 And not all production studios are able to work with VR yet.